Muratcanisik4/CompJouleS/README.md

 ## Acknowledgements
-This work was originally conceived at the [Telluride Neuromorphic Workshop 2023](https://tellurideneuromorphic.org) by the following contributors:
+This tool is partially supported by the U.S. Department of Energy’s Office of Science contract DE-AC02-76SF00515 with SLAC through an Annual Operating Plan agreement WBS 2.1.0.86 from the Office of Energy Efficiency and Renewable Energy's Advanced Manufacturing and Materials Technology Office by the following contributors:

+- Murat Isik
+- Jens Egholm Pedersen
-- Author 1
+- Vedant Karia
-- Author 2
+- Sadasivan Shankar

 ## Citation